Karachi Literature Festival: Organisers

-It is organised by Oxford University Press (Pakistan) and the festival co-founders Amina Saiyid, Asif Farrukhi.
+It is organised by Oxford University Press (Pakistan) and the festival co-founders Ameena Saiyid, Asif Farrukhi.

 Mission

 KLF seeks to create an intellectual space in which the diversity and pluralism in Pakistan's society and this is expressed by the authors from literary and cultural traditions beyond Pakistan's borders are freely accessible to people in an open and participatory manner.